DTUWindEnergy/WindEnergyToolbox/docs/howto-make-dlcs.md

 When doing the HAWC2 simulations, you will interact regularly with the cluster file system and discs.
-Thus, it can be very useful to have two discs mounted locally so you can easily access them: 1) your home directory on Gorm and 2) the HAWC2 simulation folder on Mimer.
+Thus, it can be very useful to have two discs mounted locally so you can easily access them: 1) your home directory on Jess and 2) the HAWC2 simulation folder on Mimer.

 You need to be connected to the DTU network (either directly or via VPN) for